Health & Productivity Management and Occupational Health & Safety

 While business is operated globally, the structure of society is changing dramatically.
 The population continues to age, and the way of hiring people as well as working styles are changing in various ways.
 In this time of change, it's necessary to ensure a comfortable and safe workplace environment for all employees and enable them to make the most of their capabilities and possibilities.

 The Asahi Kasei Group regards all employees as precious assets.
 In terms of maintaining health and safety at our workplaces and work sites, our ESH & QA Principles state: "In all operations, we give the utmost consideration to health, operational safety, workplace safety and hygiene, quality assurance, and environmental protection throughout the product life cycle from R&D to disposal, as preeminent management tasks."
-Based on this, in cooperation with employees, we strive for a comfortable workplace environment throughout the company.
+Based on this, we work in cooperation with employees (and, where applicable, the Health & Safety Committee and Labor/Management Committee) to create a comfortable workplace environment throughout the company.

 Preventive action for occupational accidents

 In fiscal 2020, the Asahi Kasei Group established a Life Saving Actions (LSA) program to eradicate serious occupational accidents, and we began implementing it throughout the Group.
 We have established the following four behaviors as prohibited behaviors that could result in loss of life if not observed, and are promoting thorough adherence to these behaviors in all aspects of our business activities.

 In addition, our ongoing efforts to prevent workplace accidents is integrated into our comprehensive OHSMS1 program that combines conventional safety and hygiene initiatives2 with risk assessments and a prevention-oriented plan-do-check-act (PDCA) system.